Beneath the Valley of the Ultra-Vixens: Plot

 Lamar takes Lavonia and himself into dentist/marriage counselor Asa Lavender (Robert Pearson).
 After the dentist takes Lavonia to the dental room, his nurse Flovilla kisses Lamar.
 As the dentist hurts Lavonia's teeth and she counters by grabbing his crotch painfully, Lamar rapes the nurse.
 The doctor then switches places with the nurse.
 When seeing Lamar still has his pants down, the doctor tries to rape him, but Lamar hides in the closet.
 While the nurse and Lavonia have sex using the nurse's double-ended dildo, the doctor uses various weapons to force Lamar out of the closet.
 Lamar eventually beats the doctor up and interrupts Lavonia and the nurse.
 An arrangement of Stranger in Paradise is played in the background throughout the dentist scene.

 Lamar decides his cure lies in faith.
 After dropping him off at the radio station (a power station), Lavonia goes home and has sex once again with the truck driver.
 Lamar takes his pants off in front of Eufaula Roop's booth and reveals an erection.
 She immediately goes off the air.
 When Lamar tells her he wants to be saved, she sends him to her cleansing room (a bathroom) while she changes clothes.
 Lamar lies inside a water-filled bathtub as a robe wearing Eufaula Roop stands above him and baptizes (and almost drowns) him.
 Suddenly she takes her robe off, sits down on him and rapes him, all the while preaching to her listeners about his salvation.
 Lamar heads off home, punches the truck driver and finally has sex with Lavonia who rejoices.

 After Eufaula Roop leans back on her chair and moans, the teen-aged Rhett climbs from under her desk and she takes him to the bathtub.

-The narrator heads off to his own home, where the teen-aged Rhett, his son, has sex with the narrator's huge-breasted younger Austrian wife, SuperSoul (Uschi Digard), during an earthquake.
+The narrator heads off to his own home, where the teen-aged Rhett, his son, has sex with the narrator's huge-breasted younger Austrian wife, SuperSoul, during an earthquake.